contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Passage links no longer have a `passage-name` attribute indicating which passage they lead to, which the player could inspect using developer tools.
  * If links' text contains an error message (for instance, in the case of `(link-replace:"(print:2+true"))[]`), then the link can no longer be clicked (so that the error message can be expanded).
  * Now, a `(transition:)` added to `(link:)`s, `(click:)`s, `(mouseover:)`s and other such macros will no longer cause the links or other elements to use the named transition themselves - instead, it will only be applied to the attached hook when it is made to appear.
+ * `(show:)` will no longer produce an error if it tries to show a hook that's already visible, for consistency with other macros that accept hooknames, like `(click:)`.
+(Actually, it never did this in the first place, due to a bug.)

 ####Additions